 It is highly reputed as a successful example of CSR activity that is performed by Japanese Corporation in Indonesia due to the steady contribution to the local community through not only planting trees but also providing agricultural technology guidances for local residents, conducting environmental education for surrounding elementary schools and PT Asuransi MSIG Indonesia's making donations continuously.

 This topic was taken up by many forms of local media.
 In consequence that brought good reputation to both MSI Co., Ltd. and PT Asuransi MSIG Indonesia.

-Progress of Reforestation project in 2017
+Progress of Reforestation project

 Paliyan Wildlife Reserve Tree Plantation Location